-Located on the University of Minnesota Twin Cities campus at the intersection of Harvard and Delaware streets, HSEC connects and extends into the Phillips-Wangensteen Building (PWB) where existing space is under renovation.
+Located on the University of Minnesota Twin Cities campus at the intersection of Harvard and Delaware streets, HSEC connects and extends into the Phillips-Wangensteen Building (PWB).

 7TH FLOOR HSEC - IP LOUNGE, CLASSROOMS, EVENT SPACE

 - Flexible space that can be used for classes, computerized testing, events, two rooms can be combined for 400+ seats, small catering support space